All-optical programming of polarization singularities in a photonic-crystal laser

 As a proof of concept, we use a honeycomb PhC supporting the lowest-energy band with isotropic negative-mass dispersion and a monopolar BIC at the $\Gamma$-point ($\vec{k}_\parallel$= $\vec{0}$).

-Optical pumping forms tunable potentials that trap this band and yield lasing trapped states whose real-space far-field polarization singularities can be programmed by the pump geometry, whereas the momentum-space singularity remains fixed.
-Lasing occurs at room temperature and telecom wavelengths, and the measurements agree quantitatively with envelope-function theory, establishing a general route to reconfigure singular beams in active photonic lattices.
+Optical pumping forms tunable potentials that trap this band and yield lasing trapped states whose real-space far-field polarization singularities are pinned at the critical points of the envelope function and can be programmed by the pump geometry, whereas the momentum-space singularity remains fixed.
+Lasing occurs at room temperature and telecom wavelengths, and the experimental measurements agree quantitatively with envelope-function theory, establishing a general route to reconfigure singular beams in active photonic lattices.